timetoady/timetoady.gihub.io/_posts/2020-9-10-Advanced-Functions.md

 ---
 layout: post
-title: Advanced Function Concepts---Recursion, Scopes and Closures, and Spread Operators
+title: Advanced Function Concepts — Recursion, Scopes and Closures, and Spread Operators
 ---

 #### In this weeks topics, we repeat ourselves, contemplate invasion by aliens, and make punctuation dad jokes.